The saying goes, “be a traveller, not a tourist”.

 If you’ve found my blog maybe you also value the niceties of being a “tourist” as mentioned in the table above.
 If we’re going to all the effort to embark on a trip we want the entire experience to be enjoyable without having to slum it, right? 😉 But we also enjoy combining these touristy traits with personalised, authentic experiences that travellers have while digging deep into the history of the attractions we visit to fully appreciate them.
 What else sets us apart?

-• We like eating in nice restaurants on occasion as well as where locals do;
+- We like eating in nice restaurants on occasion as well as where locals do to give back to the local community;

-• We like bringing our suitcases so we have enough room for a range of clothing options and souvenirs;
+- We like bringing our suitcases so we have enough room for a range of clothing options and hand-crafted souvenirs to support local jobs;

-• We like having an organised itinerary yet being our own tour guides and exploring at our own pace;
+- We like having an organised itinerary yet being our own tour guide and exploring at our own pace (and meeting locals along the way);

-• We like visiting the touristy sights as well as wandering off the beaten track…
+- We like visiting the touristy sights (they’re famous for a reason) as well as wandering off the beaten track…

 Are you ready to break the mould?